bontchev/CitrixHoneypot/docs/sql/README.md

-Change the paths in the options `DatabaseDirectory` and `LockFile` if you have opted to use paths different from the ones suggested by the CitrixHoneypot installation documentation.
+Change the paths in the options `DatabaseDirectory` and `LockFile` if you have opted to use paths different from the ones suggested by the honeypot installation documentation.
 Make sure you replace `<ACCOUNT>` and `<KEY>` with the account and API key obtained from MaxMind.

 In order to be able to download the MaxMind geolocation databases (either